Paddle Like A VoyagerO‘ahu

 When the Hawaiian Island chain developed from a hotspot on the ocean floor and began bursting through the surface of the Pacific Ocean, it obviously didn’t have any inhabitants.
 Eventually, Polynesian explorers arrived from faraway lands—and they made this long journey in double-hulled canoes.

 POLYNESIAN VOYAGING SOCIETY actually has re-created trips using replicas of the Polynesian DOUBLE-HULLED VOYAGING CANOE and similar navigation techniques.
 In fact, its most-famous vessel,

 Hokule‘a, recently concluded its multi-year sail around the world to chart a new course toward sustainability and spread the message of malama (to care for) our “Island Earth.”

-Like the Hokule‘a, modern-day OUTRIGGER CANOES have roots in these traditional vessels.
-Outrigger canoes feature one or more lateral supports, known as outriggers, which increase stability and allow the canoe to travel faster and in rougher waters.
-And when they catch a wave on
+Like Hokule‘a, modern-day OUTRIGGER CANOES have roots in these traditional vessels.
+Outrigger canoes feature one or more lateral supports, known as outriggers, which increase stability, and allow the canoe to travel faster and in rougher waters.
+And when they catch a wave

 In our travel guides, find 101 things to do and an insider's look at travel ideas and bargains in your favorite Hawaii vacation spots.
 Get it now.